sangamesh-kodge/LabelNoiseRobustness/README.md

 # [Label Noise Robustness-PyTorch] Implementation for several training algorithms.

 This repository implements different approaches for label noise robustness on the WebVision1.0 and Clothing1M Dataset, a real-world noisy dataset.
 Additionally we also support adding synthetic noise to standard datasets (MNIST,CIFAR, ImageNet).
+Check our other repository [Verifix](https://github.com/sangamesh-kodge/Verifix) to improve generalization of model trained with noisy labels.

 ## Setup the directory.